kangqi-ni/lidar_SLAM_learning/ch1/README.md

-PA1 contains programming and short answer solutions for questions from PA1.pdf
+PA1 contains solutions for questions from PA1.pdf